helloamandamurphy/webtoon/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/'helloamandamurphy'/webtoon.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Author

+Amanda Murphy was the singular author for this CLI gem.
+This is her first time creating a gem from scratch as part of her full stack web development studies through Flatiron School in New York.

+Future projects and school labs can be found on her GitHub account here: https://github.com/helloamandamurphy

 ## License